 The Canadarm was fist launched into space on November 13, 1981 as part of Columbia.
 During that mission, the Canadarm successfully flexed its muscles and secured its position in the future of space travel.

-It was developed by Spar Aerospace with the National Research Council and modelled after the human arm.
-Otherwise known as a Remote Manipulator System, it could lift 30 tonnes in space while being monitored and operated from the indoor shuttle flight deck.
+It was developed by Spar Aerospace (now called MDA Space Missions) with the National Research Council and modelled after the human arm.
+Known as a Remote Manipulator System, it could lift 30 tonnes in space while being monitored and operated from the indoor shuttle flight deck.

-The Canadarm is about to introduce its new and improved sibling.
+Canadarm 2 was introduced as a new and improved sibling in 2001.
 Back in 1987, when documents were signed between countries to work towards a permanently manned Space Station, Canada agreed to provide a Mobile Servicing System (MSS).
-The MSS will be an integral part of the Space Station from the beginning, it will be used in the assembly, maintenance and servicing of the Station.
-In return, Canadians will be able to have full use of the Station and will assist with its management.
+The MSS was an integral part of the Space Station from the beginning, it was used in the assembly, maintenance and servicing of the Station.
+In return, Canadians have had full use of the Station and assist with its management.

-Canadian Astronaut Julie Payette will be operating the new arm on its first mission and explains how in the following excerpt from a NASA Preflight Interview:
+Canadian Astronaut Julie Payette operated the new arm on its first mission and explains how she used it in the following excerpt from a NASA Preflight Interview: